Did you know that there are plants that repel mosquitoes naturally?

 Plant marigolds near outdoor seating areas or add them to your garden beds to keep mosquitoes away.

-They also repel other garden pests like nematodes and aphids.
-Marigolds contain a chemical called pyrethrum, which is often used in insecticides and repellents.
+Marigolds repel other garden pests, such as nematodes and aphids.
+They contain pyrethrum, a chemical often used in insecticides and repellents.

 But unlike synthetic chemicals, the natural pyrethrum in marigolds doesn’t harm humans or pets.

-Overall, marigolds are a great addition to your list of plants that repel mosquitoes.
-Plus, their bright flowers add a cheerful pop of color to any garden.
+Marigolds are a great addition to your list of plants that repel mosquitoes.
+Their bright flowers add a cheerful pop of color to any garden.

 4. Catnip

-Catnip is an herb that belongs to the mint family.
+Catnip is an herb in the mint family.
 It contains nepetalactone, a chemical that attracts cats and repels mosquitoes.

 Therefore, catnip is an excellent natural alternative to synthetic repellents.

-You can grow catnip in your garden or in a pot and use it to repel mosquitoes.
+You can grow catnip in your garden or a pot to repel mosquitoes.
 Finally, mint emits a strong odor that deters mosquitoes, making it a great addition to your garden or patio.

 5. Rosemary

-Rosemary is not only a fragrant herb used in cooking, but it’s also a natural mosquito repellent.
+Rosemary is a fragrant herb used in cooking and a natural mosquito repellent.
 Its strong scent makes it difficult for mosquitoes to locate their target.

 The best way to utilize rosemary as a mosquito repellent is to plant it around outdoor sitting areas or use sprigs of fresh rosemary in your campfire or barbecue grill.